seqeralabs/nf-tower-aws/forge/README.md

 1. Select **JSON** and copy the content of the policy linked above.
 1. Select **Review policy** and then **Create policy**.

-### Pipeline secrets

-To use [pipeline secrets](https://docs.seqera.io/platform/secrets/) (AWS Secrets Manager integration) in Seqera Platform, add [this custom policy](../launch/secrets-policy-account.json) to the IAM user used by Seqera Platform to access your AWS account.

-See [Seqera Launch](../launch/README.md) for more details.

 ## IAM Policy Configuration & Tuning